JohnMops/GitLabCI/go-server/README.md

 3. Pushes the image to your docker repo (can be configured with a var)
 4. Deploys the image on the runner

+- Deploy runs only on a merge request to master
+- Build and test are running against a "stage" branch

 This is an example of a GitLabCI with a GO server that i have built.